apache/tooling-trusted-release/docs/plan.md

    - [DONE] Add page load timing metrics to a log
    - [DONE] Add a basic metrics dashboard

-3. Increase the linting and type checking
+3. Increase the linting, type checking, and other QA
    - [DONE] Potentially add blockbuster
+   - Create website UX integration tests using a browser driver

 ## Basic RC validation